AmarnathMurugan/Neural-PBR-textures/README.md

 # Neural-PBR-textures
-Final course project for CS 6353Deep Learning.
+Final course project for CS 6353 Deep Learning.
 We attempted to train neural networks to regress PBR textures such as Rougness & Normal maps from a single lit image.